Antoniowski/trax/README.md

 >cmake .. <br/>
 >make <br/>

 Doing so all the CMake generated file will be created in the build folder.

+### Install.sh
+After cloning the repo, you can install Trax by using the following command: <br/>
+>
+> sudo ./install.sh
+>

+This will still compile the code using CMake and will add the program to the <code>/usr/local/bin</code> directory.

 ## How To Use
 The basic way to use Trax is to use the following syntax: <br/> <br/>
 <code>trax [ALBUM] [ARTIST] [URL]</code> <br/><br/>